Holistic Multi-Scale Inference of the Leverage Effect: Efficiency under Dependent Microstructure Noise: Technical Proofs

-When the noise is independent, the correlation between SALE at different scales are negligible except for a special case when one scale is exactly double the other.
+Under Assumption~\ref{ass:noise}\ref{ass:noise-iid}, the correlation due to noise between SALE at different scales are negligible except for a special case, where one scale is exactly double the other.
 This can be established with the same way of calculating the contribution of noise terms as above.
 The calculation is tedious, so we will only explain the intuition instead of expanding the details.
 For example, consider the increment from two scales $H_p \geq H_q$.